-Awhile ago, I was complaining to a friend about who knows what, and she responded, “be careful what you wish for.”
+A while ago, I was complaining to a friend about who knows what, and she responded, “Be careful what you wish for.”
 I’ve thought about that many times.
 Yes, you might get that coveted thing you yearn for or envy in others: an object, attention, recognition, fame, money, power, etc. However, follow its logical progression.
 What also comes with that gain?
-There might be responsibilities, expectations, requirements, additional baggage, and on and on.
+There might be responsibilities, expectations, requirements, additional baggage, and other unwanted consequences.

 People with lots of toys must maintain them, warehouse them, upgrade them–all time and money consuming.
 People with lots of attention often burn out and yearn for privacy and a spare moment to themselves.
 People with a certain status are objects of constant expectations by others: attend our affair, donate to our cause, do this, do that.
 People with a lot of money must expend tremendous effort handling and manipulating their wealth; maintain vigilance so others don’t take it away; keep current with new changes and advances to be sure the money does not dribble away unknowingly, lost in a technology void somewhere, etc.